Roderick Yamat, MD

 - Call 216.587.8200

 Review a list of accepted insurance plans for our Northeast Ohio locations or learn more about purchasing a contracted managed care plan.View All Plans

 Internship - Fairview General Hospital

 Cleveland, OH USA

 Medical Education - American University of the Caribbean School of Medicine

 British West Indies, Netherlands Antille

 Undergraduate - University Of Wisconsin, Parkside

 - Medical Director, Cleveland Clinic Strongsville Ambulatory Surgery Center

-acute postoperative pain management, ambulatory anesthesia, anesthesiology, anesthesiology and pain, anesthesiology practice, difficult airway management, general anesthesiology, neuroanesthesia, orthopaedic, outpatient anesthesia, peripheral nerve blocks, quality management for anesthesiology, regional anesthesia, resident education, total intravenous anesthesia
+acute postoperative pain management, ambulatory anesthesia, anesthesiology and pain, anesthesiology practice, general anesthesiology, neuroanesthesia, orthopaedic, outpatient anesthesia, peripheral nerve blocks, quality management for anesthesiology, regional anesthesia, and resident education.

 Innovations & Patents